 had the privilege of going to a ladies’ retreat where the speaker had grown up in the UAE and so the food was very middle-eastern themed, complete with baklava.
-S stayed home with Ezra and Ellie charmed everyone as the only baby there, and I was refreshed and encouraged.
+S stayed home with Ezra and E charmed everyone as the only baby there, and I was refreshed and encouraged.

 turned around in the kitchen while making breakfast and found a note from Ezra instead of a to-do list (he didn’t erase it I’d just forgotten to write it the night before).
 It was a nice way to start the day!

 Making beeswax food wraps.
 One thing I love about being in a house is that all our trash goes into our own bin instead of a dumpster so we can see how much we really make, and it’s always a fun challenge to try to decrease the amount.
 Now that I pack lunches for Ezra we were going through more ziplock bags and I didn’t love a lot of the reusable ones since they still have plastic or vinyl or are not water resistant for things like apple or cucumber or air tight enough for a sandwich.
 So I’m hoping these wraps help us out in that area!

 Starting Sunday trying a new tea and listening to Mahler 3 and Shostakovich 7 || my mother in law gave me some blue lotus chai for my birthday and we have since tried two of their variations, this one being our favorite.